worldbank/gld/Support/B - Country Survey Details/GHA/GLSS/Conversion from ICLS-19 to ICLS-13 version.md

 In essence, the ICLS-19 resolution delineates **employment** only as work conducted for pay or profit.
 Activities performed not in exchange for remuneration, like own-use production work, volunteer work, and unpaid trainee work, are classified as **other forms of work**.

-Therefore, in order to compare GLSS 2012 (ICLS-13) with 2013 (ICLS-19) surveys it is necessary to modify the coding of  variable `lstatus` using the nuances of the questionnaire.
+The GLD harmonizes data to the standard used in the design and reporting of the survey.
+Therefore, the 2012 GLSS is coded using ICLS-13 and the 2016 uses ICLS-19 (see variable `icls_v` in each survey).
+To compare GLSS 2012 (ICLS-13) with 2013 (ICLS-19) directly it is necessary to modify the coding of  variable `lstatus` using the nuances of the questionnaire.

 ## Framework for identifying employment in the GLSS